NYUAD-IM/Software-Art-Text/WeeklySchedule.md

 ## <a name="week3"></a>Week 3

 ### Week 3.1 (2/7)
-- Project 1 Assemblage Presentations
+- Assignment 1 Assemblage Presentations

 - Introduction to Assignment 2 Fiction